Medical expert of the article

 Diagnosis of hypertrophic cardiomyopathy

-Diagnosis of hypertrophic cardiomyopathy is established on the basis of family history (cases of sudden death of relatives at a young age), complaints, results of physical examination.
-The information obtained through the instrumental survey is very important for establishing the diagnosis.
-The most valuable diagnostic methods are the ECG, which has not lost its importance at this time, and the two-dimensional Doppler echocardiography.
-In complex cases, differential diagnosis and clarification of the diagnosis are assisted by MRI and positron emission tomography.
-It is advisable to examine the relatives of the patient in order to identify family cases of the disease.
+The diagnosis of hypertrophic cardiomyopathy is established based on family history (cases of sudden death of relatives at a young age), complaints, and results of physical examination.
+Information obtained through instrumental examination is of great importance for establishing the diagnosis.
+The most valuable diagnostic methods are ECG, which has not lost its importance even now, and two-dimensional Doppler echocardiography.
+In complex cases, MRI and positron emission tomography help to conduct differential diagnostics and clarify the diagnosis.
+It is advisable to examine the patient's relatives in order to identify family cases of the disease.

 Diagnosis of hypertrophic cardiomyopathy